Tyler-Cary/Hoop-Forecast-v2/README.md

 - **Image Loading**: Instant (served from local storage)
 - **Homepage**: <500ms (cached player list)

+## 🔒 Security

+See [SECURITY.md](./SECURITY.md) for information about known vulnerabilities and security best practices.

+**Note**: There are 2 moderate severity vulnerabilities in dev dependencies (esbuild via vite).
+These only affect the development server and do not impact production builds.
+They can be addressed by upgrading to Vite 7 when ready.

 ## 🐛 Troubleshooting

 ### Common Issues